Theatre Royal, Hobart: 1856–1911, Cockfights etc

 Due to the neighbourhood, early performances tended towards cockfights, boxing, and religious meetings.
 The patrons of the Shades included visiting seamen and workers from the convict-laden Wapping area surrounding the theatre.
 They became known for their drunken and disruptive interactions with performers.

-Degraves undertook a major renovation in 1856 but it didn't improve bookings or offerings.
+Degraves undertook a major renovation in 1856 but it did not improve bookings or offerings.
 Following Degraves' death in 1883, Richard Lewis purchased the theatre for £3222.
 For the next 40 years or so, Lewis made improvements to further attempt to upgrade the theatre's fashion.
 In 1911 the interior was completely rebuilt, creating the Louis Quatorze style auditorium there today.
 Designed by William Pitt from Melbourne, who specialised in theatres, the Shades was replaced with raked stalls seating, and a higher and steeper balcony was built above.
 The decoration featured red velvet upholstery, gilded highlights, and a crystal chandelier in a domed ceiling.